 “Me neither.”
 Moira’s heart caught up with her mouth and she finished quietly, “It is what it is.”

 “What it’s always been.
 Friendship.
 Familiarity.
 History.
 Maybe that’s all it’s supposed to be,” Moira told her with borrowed conviction.

 “Yeah,” Lindsay allowed with a skeptical shake of the head.
 “Maybe.”

 “Now, show me the pink swatches you picked up.”

-Lindsay shot her a measured look, but took the hint.
-“You know me too well.”
+Lindsay shot her a measured look, but relented, “You know me too well.”

-“Likewise,” Moira replied, also knowing that the matter was far from laid to rest.
+“Likewise,” Moira replied, also knowing the matter was far from laid to rest.